 About half of practicing physicians suffer from burnout, which impacts productivity, morale and quality of care.
-Organizations must to respond to factors leading to physician burnout because a healthy care system that eases stressors can lead to healthier physicians.
+Organizations must respond to factors leading to physician burnout because a healthy care system that eases stressors can lead to healthier physicians.

 In an episode of the “AMA Moving Medicine,” Michael Tutty, PhD, group vice president of Professional Satisfaction and Practice Sustainability at the AMA, provides an overview of the AMA's efforts to reduce physician burnout, which focuses on organizational and national changes.